 Section 1 of the Equality Act 2010 requires public bodies to exercise their functions "in a way that is designed to reduce the inequalities of outcome which result from socioeconomic disadvantage."
 Although the section was passed and is included as part of the Act, the government of the time decided it would remain unenforced.
 The potential to reduce social inequalities through the Act was thus, stifled at the outset.
-At the same time, over the last decade and particularly through the pandemic, the UK has experienced increasing levels of poverty despite being the sixth richest country in the world.
+At the same time, over the last twelve years and particularly through the pandemic, the UK has experienced increasing levels of poverty despite being the sixth richest country in the world.
+This has culminated in the current Cost of Living Crisis we are seeing whereby inflation has risen to a 40 year high.

 Sustain UK estimates that 8.4 millions people in the UK are currently experiencing food poverty.
 A study by the Trussell Trust found that there was an 81% increase in need for support from a food bank in the second quarter of 2020 compared to the same period of the previous year.
 In September 2020, footballer Marcus Rashford launched the Child Food Poverty Task Force, petitioning the government to implement three key recommendations from the National Food Strategy, pertaining to the provision of free school meals.
 Following a high-profile media campaign, the government responded to the demands of the Child Food Poverty Task Force, extending the free school meal programme into the school holidays.
 This response, however, was found to be insufficient as demonstrated by the poor standard of free school meal parcels issued by the DfE (Guardian: 2021), and led the Equality Act Review to join the Environment, Food and Rural Affairs Committee to call upon the government to urgently appoint a Minister for Food Security.
 The recent campaign to make school uniform more affordable lends further support to low socioeconomic status and poverty being a form of discrimination.